Kenneth Moir

 On 25 August 1330, south east of Seville in a saddle high above the river the knights came to Teba in al-Andalus.
 There, three thousand of Muhammed IV's cavalry made a feigned attack on the Christians.
 The great body of his army took a circuitous route to fall, unexpectedly, upon the rear of Alfonso's camp.
 With the Christian troops otherwise engaged, the Templar Knights faced overwhelming odds.
 Templar Knights did not retreat and Sir James gave the order to charge.
 Sir James Douglas, Sir William St. Clair, Sir John de St. Clair, Sir Robert Logan and Sir Walter Logan died in battle.
 To be a Templar Knight requires giving up family name in devotion to Christ.
 These Scottish knights followed the practice of Sir Kenneth.
 Instead, of going into battle with the family coat of arms, the knights, like Sir Kenneth were marked by crosses and stars.
 After the battle families would buy back the captured knights.
 Unfortunately for the fallen knights, the Moors would have preferred to gain wealth by returning captured knights.
 Lochard did take a Moorish knight captive and was given a jewel that would become known as the Lockhardt penny for the knights release back to his family.

 In Teba's Plaza de Espana stands a block of Scottish granite to commemorate this town's illustrious connection with Robert the Bruce where the Scottish knights gave their lives to recover the plain below the castle for Christian Spain.

 Sir Kenneth survived to oversee preparations for transport home of the fallen Templar Knights.
 This included the scrubbing clean of bones.
 He returned the Scottish knights to their family homes.
-For his extraordinary bravery and for might when faced with overwhelming odds, Sir Kenneth's surname was forever changed from de la More to Moir, from the Scottish Gaelic for brave and mighty one.
+For his bravery and might when faced with overwhelming odds, Sir Kenneth's surname was forever changed from de la More to Moir, from the Scottish Gaelic for brave and mighty one.

 The earliest Moir armorial bearing, the family crest of the Moirs, depicts a shield beset with laurels under a knight's helmet.
 Larger than the helmet above is a skull scrubbed clean with two leg bones saltire proper in a cross to represent the fallen knight.
 The two bones form the cross of Saint Andrew's, a saint martyred on a tipped cross, "a mort head upon two leg bones saltyre ways proper."
 Below the knight's helmet are three Moor heads in their gore cut proper with blood dripping arranged in a perfect triangle.
 To draw away attention from the triangular symmetry and to the answer the question why three over the centuries arose the saying: "One Christian Moir slew three pagan Moors."